JieYing-99/Rain-Prediction/README.md

     </li>
     <li>
       <b>Model Evaluation</b>
-      <ul><li>Evaluated the performance of the 3 inital shortlisted models and the 3 ensemble models<li>
+      <ul><li>Evaluated the performance of the 3 inital shortlisted models and the 3 ensemble models</li>
-      <li>Plotted learning curves to compare the performance of the models on training and testing data<li>
+      <li>Plotted learning curves to compare the performance of the models on training and testing data</li>
       <li>Determined the best model</li></ul>
     </li>
   </ol>